Don't Let Tax Time Be the Perfect Time for Scammers to Steal Your Identity and Tax Refund

 Scam Phone Calls

-Tax scammers are getting more aggressive, and more convincing, when calling and pretending to be government officials.
-They alter the caller ID to make it seem like an IRS or other agency is calling.
+Tax scammers are getting more aggressive and more convincing when pretending to be government officials.
+They alter the caller ID to make it seem like the IRS or another government agency is calling.
 They use fake names, titles and badge numbers.
 They use online resources to get your name, address and other details about your life to make the call sound official.
 Some claim that two certified letters were mailed already but were returned as undeliverable.
 Many of these criminals will copy official IRS letterhead for use in follow-up email or regular mail.
 The IRS will not reach out to you this way.

 if someone asks you to Make immediate payment